DrakonianMight/deepwavespectra/README.md

 pip install -r requirements.txt

+### Requirements

+Python
+For running the examples a CPU will be OK, but a GPU is recommended for training your own models.
+CUDA v10 >

-Run the example scripts in the /examples directory to get started.
+Run the example jupyter notebooks in the /examples directory to get started.